 This section lays out the general notation for use throughout the paper.
 The nooncooperative game described below may be a simple one-shot game or it may represent the payoffs of a two-stage game as a function of the first period actions, where the unique second stage pure-strategy equilibrium has been substituted in.
-In the latter case, which actually covers most of the applications of this decision in the first stage followed by product market competition in the second stage: See e.g. Salant and Shaffer (1998,1999) and Long and Soubeyran (2001).

-paper, we obviously restrict consideration to subgame-perfect equilibria and analyze the resulting one-shot game.
+In the latter case, which actually covers most of the applications of this paper, we obviously restrict consideration to subgame-perfect equilibria and analyze the resulting one-shot game.